flatironinstitute/CaImAn-MATLAB/README.md

 The default options for the algorithm require the following packages:

-- The CVX library which can be downloaded from http://cvxr.com/cvx/download/ (follow the installation instructions provided there)
+- The CVX library which can be downloaded from http://cvxr.com/cvx/download/ (after unpacking CVX open Matlab and run cvx_setup from inside the CVX directory to properly install and add CVX to the Matlab path)

 Depending on the settings the following packages may also be required